Sunnis seek own voice in Bahrain's turmoil

-The emergence of hardline Sunni groups is further evidence of sectarian polarization in Bahrain, where a Shi‘ite-led opposition movement persists despite the crushing of the mass protests it organized during last year’s burst of Arab revolts.
+The emergence of hardline Sunni groups is further evidence of sectarian polarisation in Bahrain, where a Shi‘ite-led opposition movement persists despite the crushing of the mass protests it organised during last year’s burst of Arab revolts.

-Shi‘ite reformists want an end to the Al Khalifa family’s monopoly on political and economic power.
-Some radicals have demanded the monarchy be scrapped in favor of a republic.
+Shi‘ite reformists want an and to the Al Khalifa family’s monopoly on political and economic power.
+Some radicals have demanded the monarchy be scrapped in favour of a republic.

 The loyalist Sunni backlash, once seen as a card played by the authorities, may now upset even any royal hopes of opening a dialogue to calm a conflict that has shredded Bahrain’s social cohesion and cost its tourism- and banking-based economy dearly.